goauthentik/authentik/website/docs/sources/property-mappings/index.md

 1. The source provides initial properties based on commonly used data.
 2. Each property mapping associated with the source is run and results are merged into the previous properties.
     -   If a property mapping throws an error, the process is aborted.
 If that happens inside a synchronization process, the object is skipped.
 If it happens during an enrollment or authentication flow, the flow is cancelled.
+    -   If a property mapping sets one attribute to `None`, that attribute is then discarded.
 3. If the `username` field is not set for user objects, or the `name` field is not set for group objects, the process is aborted.
 4. The object is created or updated.
 The `attributes` property is merged with existing data if the object already exists.